Current Gallery: Tudor & Elizabethan / tudorelizabethan107

 2014

-Costume seen on Books by Amy Licence
+Costume seen on the cover of an Amy Licence novel

 • Ella Hunt as Lady Margit wearing a russet velvet gown in the episode "Elizabeth Bathory: Mirror, Mirror" of the 2018 series "Lore."